Turning Your Data Into a CausalTable

 : TheCausalTable

-object from which to select the confounders.
+object from which to extract the confounders.x::Symbol

 Returns